36 Leverage Trading Tips to Protect Your Capital

 After you have been a trade for a couple of years you start to learn how your own personality reflects in your trading.
 Some traders are better off using options while others are better off trading futures contracts.
 Some products have a limited risk which will help you control your downside and make things more structured while others have an unlimited downside and upside which creates a more flexible environment.

-When looking for the perfect product, think about what kind of person you are, and always try to focus on your strengths as a trader.
+When looking for the perfect product, identifying natural strengths and leaning into them is what separates traders who last from those who burn out fighting their own tendencies.
 Your strengths are always what is going to yield you the most money and your weaknesses are what is going to hurt you.
-I recommend trying out some different products to feel the difference and then choose which one suits you best.
+The recommendation is to trying out some different products to feel the difference and then choose which one suits you best.

 When using leverage you will soon realize that it is still the volatility that makes the money.
 Without volatility, there is nothing to trade and nothing to predict.
 Even if you add 1:100 leverage you are not going to be able to read a market that is dull.
 Many platforms have lists for the daily top movers and the daily top losers.
 These lists are perfect for finding the daily volatility.